 It can be due to anything from mild strain to more severe conditions like fractures or joint diseases.
 Loss of appetite, on the other hand, could be a response to pain, discomfort, or an underlying medical issue.

-Let’s delve into some of the potential causes behind your dog’s limping and not eating, starting with the most common factors:
+Some of the potential causes behind a dog’s limping and not eating include:

 Limping is often the result of an injury, such as a sprain, strain, or even a fracture.